Paper Money Price Guide — Rare & Collectible U.S. Currency 2026 Edition

 Currency values are driven by series, denomination, serial number type, and condition.
 Low serial numbers (1–100), radar notes, repeater numbers, and star notes all command significant premiums over standard examples.
 Territorial National Bank Notes and notes from rare banks or low-population states can multiply standard values many times over.

 Paper money is exceptionally condition-sensitive.
 A single tear, fold, or stain can drop value by 50% or more.
-Original paper quality, eye appeal, and centering all factor into professional grades.
 Never clean, press, or attempt to repair currency — any alteration destroys value and is detectable by professional graders.

 How to use: Locate your note's series and type in the table.
 Values are for problem-free certified examples.
 Star notes (★), low serials, and fancy numbers trade above listed values.
-Condition is everything — when in doubt, submit to PMG before selling any note over $100.
+When in doubt, submit to PMG before selling any note over $100.

 eBay Sold Paper Money Finder